M2MeT: The ICASSP 2022 Multi-Channel Multi-Party Meeting Transcription Challenge: Baseline systems

 \section{Baseline systems}

-We will release baseline systems along with the Train and Eval data for quick start and reproducible research.
+We will release baseline systems \footnote{Baseline systems: https://github.com/yufan-aslp/AliMeeting} along with the Train and Eval data for quick start and reproducible research.
 For the multi-channel data of AliMeeting and Aishell-4 recorded by far-field microphone array, we selected the first channel to obtain \textit{Ali-far} and \textit{Aishell-far}, and adopted CDDMA Beamformer~\cite{huang2020differential,zheng2021real} to generate \textit{Ali-far-bf}, while \textit{Ali-near} is the single-channel data recorded by headset microphone.
 Note that the following training and evaluation in our experiments are all based on the single-channel data (\textit{Ali-near}, \textit{Ali-far}, \textit{Ali-far-bf} and \textit{Aishell-far}).
 We further use prefix \textit{Train-} and \textit{Eval-} to indicate different sets, e.g., Train-Ali-far-bf denotes the one channel data outputted by the beamformer which takes the AliMeeting 8-channel array Train data as input.

-\subsection{Speaker diarization baseline}
+\subsection{Speaker Diarization Baseline}

-We adopt the Kaldi-based diarization system from the CHiME-6 challenge as the baseline system.
-The diarizaiton module includes SAD, speaker embedding extractor and clustering.
+We adopt the Kaldi-based diarization system from the CHiME-6 challenge as the baseline system~\cite{watanabe2020chime}.
+The diarizaiton module includes speaker embedding extractor and clustering.
+It is worth noting that we will provide segmentation timestamp to participants to obtain oracle SAD labels.
+So we don't need to provide SAD module.

-We employ the CHiME-6's SAD~\cite{ghahremani2016acoustic} model\footnote{http://kaldi-asr.org/models/12/0012\_sad\_v1.tar.gz}, which consists of a 5-layer time-delay neural network (TDNN) and a 2-layer statistics pooling for continuous meeting segmentation.
-The feature sent into the SAD model is 40-dimensional mel frequency cepstral coefficient (MFCC) extracted every 10 ms with 25 ms window.

-The speaker embedding network \footnote{https://github.com/BUTSpeechFIT/VBx} is based on ResNet~\cite{zeinali2019but} and is trained using stochastic gradient descent (SGD) and additive angular margin loss.
+The speaker embedding network is based on ResNet~\cite{zeinali2019but} which is trained using CNCeleb~\cite{fan2020cn}.
+The speaker embedding network is trained using stochastic gradient descent (SGD) and additive angular margin loss.
 We ramp-up the margin during the first two epochs and then train the network for the following epoch with a fixed margin $m$ = 0.2.
 And data augmentation is performed in the same way as the SRE16 Kaldi recipe~\footnote{https://github.com/kaldi-asr/kaldi/blob/master/egs/sre16/v2}.
 The feature fed into the speaker embedding network is 64-dimensional mel-filterbank which is extracted every 15 ms with 25 ms window.
 The post processing result of speaker embedding is derived from probabilistic linear discriminant analysis (PLDA)~\cite{ioffe2006probabilistic} model which is trained on the same data as the speaker embedding network.

 All speaker embeddings generated will be pre-clustered using agglomerative hierarchical cluster (AHC)~\cite{han2008strategies} algorithm to obtain the initial speaker labels.
 The threshold of AHC algorithm is set to 0.015.
 The dimension of speaker embedding is reduced from 256 to 128 for further clustering using the Variational Bayesian HMM clustering (VBx)~\cite{landini2020bayesian} model.
 Thus, the segmented utterances from the whole meeting session together with their corresponding speaker information.